deriv-com/smarttrader/README.md

 - `grunt shell:remove_folder --keep --folder=br_branchname1,br_branchname2,...`: only keeps the specified folder(s) on your gh-pages and removes everything else.
 Just add the `--keep` flag.

 ### Preview on your local machine
-- To preview your changes locally, run `grunt start`
+- To preview your changes locally, run `sudo grunt serve`
 - It will watch for js/css changes and rebuild on every change you make.
 - To test changes made to templates, you need to re-compile them:
   - `grunt shell:compile_dev` to re-compile all templates.